 - A lot of parser IF design is about this; the trend towards parser games with limited verb sets is a particularly interesting place to look

 - How do you choose stats for your game?
 How do you understand the relationship between the stats and the gameplay outcomes?
+How do you design a system around the numbers here?

 - How do you handle non-linear plot structure and manage the potential of combinatorial explosion?
 How do you understand and talk about different branching and non-branching structures?
 What about other ways of organizing and unlocking content?
 How about highly procedural and emergent narratives?